Specifying file paths

 Array or Hash | A fact that is a collection (array or hash) of values.
 Hiera expands these values to produce an array of paths. |

-File paths are relative to the datadir
+File paths are relative to the datadir: if the full datadir is /etc/puppetlabs/code/environments/production/data and the file path is set

-to "nodes/%{trusted.certname}.yaml"
+to "nodes/%{trusted.certname}.yaml",

 the full path to the file is /etc/puppetlabs/code/environments/production/data/nodes/<NODE